danilodelucio/DL_Blender_B2B/README.md

 If you find this tool useful, please consider supporting me on [Buy Me A Coffee](https://www.buymeacoffee.com/danilodelucio). ☕ <br>
 > _If you donate any amount, please mention this tool (also your preference name if you want to), so your name will appear in the Supporters list above._

+You can also ⭐ _star this repository_ ⭐ — it helps a lot with visibility and motivates me to keep developing tools for VFX.

-You can also share this tool or send me a positive message, it would help me in the same way.
+Sharing this project or sending me a positive message would help me in the same way.

 ---